-As at 31 December 2023, the Board of Directors of the Company comprised two male Directors and two female Directors.
+As at 31 December 2024, the Board of Directors of the Company comprised two male Directors and two female Directors.
 The Board is an enthusiastic supporter of diversity in its composition, recognising that it brings additional benefits to the Company and its stakeholders beyond specialist skills, knowledge, experience, backgrounds and perspectives.
 The Board welcomes the FTSE Women Leaders Review regarding the proportion of women on boards and the Parker Review with respect to ethnic representation on boards, amongst other published commentaries.
-Full details of the Company's compliance with the Financial Conduct Authority's Listing Rules on diversity are set out on page 55.
+Full details of the Company's compliance with the Financial Conduct Authority's UK Listing Rules on diversity are set out on pages 55 to 56.